abertschi/sailfish-wlan-keyboard/README.md

 ![Sailfish WlanKeyboard](http://abertschi.ch/default_public/harbour-wlan-keyboard.png)

-Did you get fed up with small smartphone keyboard?
+Did you get fed up with small smartphone keyboards?
 Do you have your computer anyway always with you?
 Use *WlanKeyboard for SailfishOS* to type on your phone by using your computer keyboard.

 # How does it work
 Connect your phone to the same network as your computer.
 Browse a website published by your phone and start typing.
 This app provides Http and Websocket services enabling you to stream keystrokes to your phone.